ABOUT OUR LEARNING COMMUNITY

 ENHANCE CONNECTIONS - Promote collaboration and partnership with all facets of community.
 Encourage our schools to participate in opportunities that strengthen our communities.

-All of the Aboriginal Education initiatives offered through our department align with these goals.
+All of the Indigenous Education initiatives offered through our department align with these goals.
 A document outlining our department programs can be found below.

 DEMOGRAPHICS OF LEARNERS